dotnet/docs/docs/csharp/tutorials/exploration/records.md

 ## Build temperature data

 Data and statistics are among the scenarios where you'll want to use records.
 For this tutorial, you'll build an application that computes *degree days* for different uses. *Degree days* are a measure of heat (or lack of heat) over a period of days, weeks, or months.
 Degree days track and predict energy usage.
 More hotter days means more air conditioning, and more colder days means more furnace usage.
-Degree days help manage plant populations.
-Degree days correlate to plant growth as the seasons change.
+Degree days help manage plant populations and correlate to plant growth as the seasons change.
 Degree days help track animal migrations for species that travel to match climate.

 The formula is based on the mean temperature on a given day and a baseline temperature.
 To compute degree days over time, you'll need the high and low temperature each day for a period of time.
 Let's start by creating a new application.
 Make a new console application.
 Create a new record type in a new file named "DailyTemperature.cs":